 One area where Bose has upped its game is in the apps that accompany their speakers. compared to the older apps, Bose Music is much more intuitive, far less glitchy, and rarely crashes, if ever.
 It even rivals the Sonos app when it comes to managing multiple speaker systems.
 However, we would still suggest committing to the Sonos ecosystem if you're looking to use multiple speakers in your home.
 This is because Bose tends to make every new generation only compatible within that family.
 For example, SoundTouch speakers can only link to other SoundTouch speakers, and the Home Speaker 500 can only link to the newest offering from Bose (which, currently, are only soundbars).
 In contrast, every Sonos speaker can talk to every other Sonos speaker, so you're much less limited in terms of kitting out your house with more sound.

 The Home Speaker 500's 360˚ design is meant to flood all corners of a room with immersive sound, and it succeeds.
-It was the loudest speaker in our testing, matched only by the guitar amp heritage of the Marshall Stanmore II.
+It was one of the loudest speakers in our testing, again outdone only byt the larger Sonos PLAY:5.
 Even in large open spaces with a lot of people, the Home Theater 500 can keep the party going.